 Normally, we’re not big into doom and gloom here at Green Prophet.
 Not because we don’t believe that bad things can happen, but rather because we believe that focusing on solutions is usually more helpful.
 And we’re determined to focus on solutions now, because it’s clear that Israel is running out of water.
 Fast.
 And that is enormously scary.
 The question is, what can the average person do about it?

-According to the statistics in the above video (in Hebrew), the average person uses about 135 liters of water per day.
-40% of this water is used for the toilet.
+According to the statistics in the above video (in Hebrew), the average person uses about 30 gallons of water per day.
+Some 40% of this water is used for the toilet.

 So here’s what you do:

-Get a bottle that is either a liter or a liter and a half in size (Israeli Coke bottles or wine bottles, for example, are perfect for this) and fill it with water.
+Get a bottle and fill it with water.
 Then shut off the water that leads into the toilet by turning the knob next to the tank.
 Next step is to flush the toilet, which lets out the water from the tank.

 It’s a particular shame that toilets use so much water, when it is pretty much the only water we use that can’t be recycled.
 Water we use to bathe or wash in is called “gray water,” and is usually recyclable for certain uses.
 But water from the toilet, or “black water,” is gone forever as far as our ability to reuse it is concerned.

 Seems like it’s time for a change–and the most effective changes start at home.

 For more Green Prophet tips: